Basics of Python

 Boolean (True or False)

-are used for conditional statements, which allow the program to make decisions based on specific conditions.
+In Python, if, elif, and else are used for conditional statements, which allow the program to make decisions based on specific conditions.

 Here is a basic python script I made to work out if you can have an alcoholic drink.